nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

     ## [1] "ANKRD1"  "C4orf54" "IL1R2"   "SPRED3"  "TNC"     "TNN"     "TSPEAR"
     ## [8] "TUBA1C"

-### Question 2.
-What are the raw counts of the differentially expressed genes??
+### Question 2: What are the raw counts of the differentially expressed genes?

 Most RNA-Seq pipelines require that the counts file to be in a matrix format where each sample is a column and each gene is a row and all the